jimmo/ncss-embedded/chapters/N-pwm.md

 * The timing is more precise and can run at a higher speed.

 The default period is 20 ms (50 Hz), however this can be adjusted using `set_analog_period` or `set_analog_period_microseconds`.

-## Lab exercises

-1. Make an LED pulse on and off by smoothly changing the brightness up and down.
-1.1.
-Try different pulsing patterns (e.g. sinusoidal).
-2. Use an RGB LED to experiment with colours.
-2.1.
-Generate a rainbow sequence, smoothly changing through the spectrum.